 As a teen, I thought I was going to be a cop.
 I enlisted in the Army and served from 1988 to 1992.
 Most of that time was spent working as a Military Police K-9 handler at Ft.
 Irwin, California, located in the middle of the Mojave Desert.

 Despite being on active duty during both the Panama conflict and the first Gulf War, I was fortunate enough to spend my entire enlistment in the United States.
 So, yes, I am a veteran, but, no, I am not a combat vet.
 It is a distinction for which I feel both fortunate and grateful.

 By the time I got out of the Army, I knew I didn’t want to be a cop when I grew up; I wanted to be Howard Stern.
-I returned to Massachusetts and went to college, where I majored in communications and hosted a weekly college-radio show.
+I returned to Massachusetts and went to Salem State University, where I majored in communications and hosted a weekly college-radio show.
 Somewhere in my attic is a box that contains recordings of my college radio show.
 If you were to listen to them, you would be embarrassed for me.
 In any event, my quest to be Howard Stern was misguided, since, as it turns out, there already is a Howard Stern.

 Located across the hallway from the college radio station was the college newspaper.
 Since getting paid to talk for a living seemed increasingly less likely, getting paid to write for a living seemed like the next best thing, so I signed on as a Staff Writer, then as Living/Arts Editor, and, finally, as Editor-in-Chief.